descostesn/chromglycomethods/figure1/E/README.md

 mv results/tmp.bed results/peakscoord.bed
 ```

-Regenerate the RNAPol II heatmap:
+Regenerate the RNAPol II matrix with the new coordinates:

 ```